Av-code80/Complex-Sportif/README.md

 # This project is based in three languages ;

-#  This website is created in 2018
+#  This website is created in 2018.

-# MenuItem, Slide
+# MenuItem, SlideShow, Services, Contact space.

-CSS, HTML and JavaScript
+# CSS, HTML and JavaScript.